slds-lmu/i2ml/content/chapters/11_advriskmin/11-15-bias-variance-decomposition.md

 ---
-title: "Chapter 11.16: Bias Variance Decomposition"
+title: "Chapter 11.15: Bias Variance Decomposition I"
-weight: 11016
+weight: 11015
 ---
 We discuss how to decompose the generalization error of a learner.